Healthy Pumpkin Bread Recipe

 Recipe Overview

-How long it takes: 15 minutes to stir up, with 50 minutes in the oven
+How long it takes: 15 minutes to stir up, 50 minutes bake time

 Equipment you’ll need: large mixing bowl, two loaf pans